 Tropic

-Tropic was launched in 2011 to speak to the growth of great architecture and design in South Florida.
-Lewis is one of the founding editors of the magazine.
+Tropic was launched in 2011 to examine the growth of great architecture and design in South Florida.
+Lewis was one of the founding editors of the magazine.

 Esplanade